-- The Rocky Mountains are the predominant land characteristic within the Plan Area and diverse vegetation and wildlife are prevalent in the natural landscape. - A substantial amount of the land is under control and ownership of the Province of Alberta and the Castle Provincial Park, Castle Wildland Park, Livingstone Public Land Use Zone (PLUZ) comprise a large portion of land within the Plan Area.
+- The Rocky Mountains are the predominant land characteristic within the Plan Area and diverse vegetation and wildlife are prevalent in the natural landscape. - A significant amount of land within the Plan Area is under control and ownership of the Province of Alberta and the Livingstone Public Land Use Zone (PLUZ) encompasses the majority of land within the Plan Area. - Chinook Provincial Park straddles the boundary between the two Municipalities.